 lives and opens STEM career pathways.
 INSPIRE’s first Space Camp

-scholarship recipient is now a senior in Computer Science at Howard
+scholarship recipient graduated in May 2016 in Computer Science at Howard

 University.
 INSPIRE has awarded 56 student scholarships to date.
 Learn more>